-This Sheet Pan Spiced Chicken and Balsamic Winter Squash combines a Whole30 chicken recipe with a Whole30 squash recipe for a satisfying feast that’s full of warming spices and ready in 30 minutes.
+This Sheet Pan Spiced Chicken and Balsamic Winter Squash combine a Whole30 chicken recipe with a Whole30 squash recipe for a satisfying feast that’s full of warming spices and ready in 30 minutes.

 How to make a nightshade free seasoning blend

-The star of this recipe is the nightshade free blackened seasoning, and no, that’s not an oxymoron.
+The star of this recipe is the nightshade-free blackened seasoning, and no, that’s not an oxymoron.
 I used cacao powder and decaf coffee to get a deeper flavor, plus garlic powder, cumin, salt, turmeric, and black pepper for a savory blend that really packs a punch.
 You could use this to season chicken breast for a salad or even as a dry rub for pork.
-These flavors are so comforting this time of year, especially paired with a seasonal veggie like acorn squash.
+These flavors are so comforting this time of year, especially paired with seasonal veggie-like acorn squash.